x-twitter-dev/twitter-x-report-tool/README.md

 # STEPS TO FOLLOW
-- generate up to 100 sessions
+- generate up to 50 - 100 sessions
 - generate rotational proxies
 developer: https://t.me/pysmart

 # USAGE
 - there is the windows os version and mac os version

-for further guide:
+for further support:

 contact developer: https://t.me/pysmart